KKR names former CIA head Petraeus as chairman of new institute

 KKR, which has more than $78 billion in assets under management, has been involved in some of the biggest private equity buyouts in history including the $45 billion takeover of Texas power producer TXU, now known as Energy Future Holdings, in 2007.

-KKR's other investments include hospital operator HCA Holdings Inc (HCA.N), retailer Toys R US Inc, and internet domain registration company Go Daddy Group Inc.
+KKR's other investments include hospital operator HCA Holdings Inc, retailer Toys R US Inc, and internet domain registration company Go Daddy Group Inc.

 Private equity still accounts for most of KKR's assets under management, but the firm has been diversifying into credit and hedge funds.